-15.2.1 Judges will refuse to hear protests from a team concerning any bridge other than their own.

-15.2.2 A penalty, decision, measurement, score, condition of competition, or interpretation of rules may be appealed only by a captain and only to the station head judge (SHJ).
-The SHJ will not hear the appeal if he or she is approached by anyone other than the captain.
+- 15.2.1 Judges will refuse to hear protests from a team concerning any bridge other than their own. - 15.2.2 A penalty, decision, measurement, score, condition of competition, or interpretation of rules may be appealed only by a captain and only to the station head judge (SHJ).
+The SHJ will not hear the appeal if they are approached by anyone, including the team's faculty advisor, other than the captain.
 The appeal must be made as soon as possible after the situation becomes apparent and before the conditions at issue are changed (e.g., by further construction, loading, or disassembly of the bridge).
 The SHJ will hear the appeal as soon as possible and will make a ruling.
 The conditions at issue will not be changed during deliberation.
-Teams are reminded that civility and ethical behavior are expected during the competition, particularly concerning appeals.

-15.2.3 After hearing the SHJ's ruling, the captain may request a five-minute recess to discuss the issue with the team.
+Participants and others associated with a team are reminded that civility and ethical behavior are expected during the competition, particularly concerning appeals. - 15.2.3 After hearing the SHJ's ruling, the captain may request a five-minute recess to discuss the issue with the team.
 During the recess, the conditions at issue will not be changed.
 Immediately after that recess, if the team has justification to contest the SHJ's ruling, the captain has the option to appeal that decision to the national head judge (NHJ).
 The NHJ will hear the appeal as soon as possible and will make a ruling.
 The NHJ may consult with the SSBC Rules Committee.
-The conditions at issue will not be changed during deliberation.

-15.2.4 If the team has justification to contest the NHJ's ruling, the captain has the option to appeal that decision directly to the SSBC Rules Committee within fifteen minutes after hearing the NHJ's ruling.
-The Committee may request information from the NHJ and SHJ but those judges will not vote on the final ruling.
+The conditions at issue will not be changed during deliberation. - 15.2.4 If the team has justification to contest the NHJ's ruling, the captain has the option to appeal that decision directly to the SSBC Rules Committee within fifteen minutes after hearing the NHJ's ruling.
+The SSBC Rules Committee may request information from the NHJ and SHJ but those judges will not vote on the final ruling.